sketchfab/blender-plugin/README.md

 Please note that the materials are being converted from Sketchfab to Cycles in Blender 2.79, and Eevee in Blender 2.80.
 If a material looks wrong, using the **Node editor** could therefore help you fixing possible issues.

+#### Mesh not parented to armature

+Until Blender 3.0, rigged meshes did not get parented correctly to their respective armatures, resulting in non-rigged models.
+This behaviour is fixed by using the plugin with a version of Blender after 3.0.

 #### Empty scene after import

-Scale can vary a lot between different models, and models origins are not always intuitively centered.

-The imported models will always be selected after import, and you can try to scale them in order to make them visible (most often, the model will need to be scaled down).
+Scale can vary a lot between different models, and models origins are not always correctly centered.
+As imported models are be selected after import, you can try to scale them in order to make them visible (most often, the model will need to be scaled down).

 If it's not enough, try to select a mesh in the Outliner view and use numpad '.' (**View to selected** operator) to center the view on it.

-#### Transparency

-Some models are using refraction on Sketchfab (for glass, ice, water...), which is not supported by glTF and ends up being converted to regular transparency.

-In Blender **Node Editor**, refraction can be achieved by tweaking the **IOR** and **Transmission** inputs of the Principled BSDF node, or by mixing a **Refraction BSDF** shader with the original material.

-#### Weird seams or normals

-Tangent space import is not working yet so you might experience rendering issue on some models with normal maps.

-#### Single color model (wrong backface culling)

-Backface culling is not well supported on import yet.

-It is often used on Sketchfab to create models with outlines (as on [this model](https://sketchfab.com/models/71436ab009684265a2fda0e469f77752) for instance) by duplicating the object, scaling it up, flipping its normals and making the material single sided.

-You can reproduce this behaviour in Blender:

-* Blender 2.79:
-	* For the 3D view (not rendered), check the **Backface culling** checkbox in the **Properties Panel** (shortcut **N**), under the **Shading** dropdown.
-	* For the rendered view (in Cycles), follow the instructions on [this StackOverflow answer](https://blender.stackexchange.com/a/2083).
-* Blender 2.80: In the node editor **Properties Panel**, under the **Options** tab and **Settings** dropdown, make sure to have the **Backface Culling** option toggled on.
+Modifying the range of the clip ("Clip start" and "Clip end") in the "View" tab of the Tools panel can also help for models with high scale.

 #### Unexpected colors (vertex colors)